Demography of the Roman Empire: Genetic studies

-Genetic studies have indicated that the Iron Age population of Latium was a mixture of preceding Early European Farmers and Western Hunter-Gatherers, with about 30% Steppe ancestry largely coming from the Pontic–Caspian Steppe.
-However two out of six individuals from Latin burials from Latium vetus were found to be a mixture of local Iron Age ancestry and an ancient Near Eastern population (best approximated by Bronze Age Armenian or Iron Age Anatolian population).
-In addition, one out of four individuals from Etruscan civilization burials from Veio and Civitavecchia, a female, was found to be a mixture of local Iron Age ancestry and a North African population (best approximated by Late Neolithic Moroccan).
-The Iron Age and early Republican Italic and Etruscan samples overlaps with present-day Italians and other west Mediterranean populations.
+Genetic studies have indicated that the Iron Age population of Latium was a mixture of the preceding Early European Farmers and Western Hunter-Gatherers, with about 30% Steppe ancestry largely coming from the Pontic–Caspian Steppe.
+However, two of six individuals from Latin burials from Latium vetus were found to be a mixture of local Iron Age ancestry and an ancient Near Eastern population (best approximated by Bronze Age Armenian or Iron Age Anatolian population).
+In addition, one of four individuals from Etruscan burials at Veii and Civitavecchia, a female, was found to have a mixture of local Iron Age and North African (best approximated by Late Neolithic Moroccan) ancestry.
+The Iron Age and early Republican Italic and Etruscan samples overlap with present-day Italians and other west Mediterranean populations.

-The results have indicated a substantial migration from the Eastern Mediterranean into the city of Rome and its vicinity in Central Italy during the Principate.
-Notably, only 2 out of 48 Imperial-era individuals fall in the Spanish-like cluster to which 8 out of 11 Iron Age individuals belong.
-Instead, two-thirds of Imperial individuals (31 out of 48) overlap with central and eastern Mediterranean populations, such as those from southern and central Italy, Greece, Cyprus, and Malta.
-An additional quarter (13 out of 48) of the sampled Imperial Romans overlap with Levantine and Near Eastern populations, projecting close to four contemporaneous individuals from Lebanon.
+The results have indicated substantial migration from the Eastern Mediterranean into the city of Rome and the surrounding areas of central Italy during the Principate.
+Notably, only 2 of 48 Imperial-era individuals fall into the west Mediterranean cluster, to which 8 out of 11 Iron Age individuals belong.
+Conversely, two thirds of Imperial individuals (31 of 48) overlap with Central and Eastern Mediterranean populations, such as those of Southern and Central Italy, Greece, Cyprus, and Malta.
+An additional quarter (13 of 48) of the sampled individuals from the Imperial period (27 BC–300 AD) show genetic ties to Levantine and Near Eastern populations, with some of them projecting close to four contemporaneous individuals from Lebanon.
+(Note: The authors caution about the exact composition of these remains, as changes in burial practices may have amplified the supposed shift in ancestry among individuals from the Imperial age:

+"By sharp contrast, all analyzed individuals from the Roman Imperial and Late Antique periods (1 to 500 CE) show a marked shift in ancestry toward populations of the eastern Mediterranean.
+While the strength of this shift might be influenced by the changing frequency of different burial practices—such as cremation and inhumation—among groups through time (43, 44), it clearly depicts the role of the Roman Empire in the large-scale displacement of people in a time of enhanced upward or downward socioeconomic and geographic mobility."